Sv443/BetterYTM/contributing.md

 > The exact speed values and variable names and locations can be found in [`src/components/ripple.css`](./src/components/ripple.css)
 >
 > Properties:
 > - `speed?: string` - The speed of the ripple effect.
-Can be "faster", "fast", "normal", "slow" or "slower" (defaults to "normal")
+Can be "fastest", "fast", "normal", "slow" or "slowest" (defaults to "normal")
 >
 > <details><summary><b>Example <i>(click to expand)</i></b></summary>
 >